Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/JanaKimmich.md

 # Solution for the volleyball project

-Unfortunately the circular bar plots do not contain much information, since I could not resolve the issue how to know the team of the topscores in the tables when they are not contained (and how to group them).
+Unfortunately the circular bar plots do not contain much information, since I could not resolve the issue of assigning the teams to the topscorer files (and how to group the players).

 ## Code for solving the project